luiscgomes/transactional-api/README.md

 ## Run Transactional API

 We can run the application without the Docker container (that is, in the host OS).
-In this project I am using Maven as manager dependencies.
+In this project I am using Maven as dependencies manager.
 Before you run Transactional API locally, you need to spin up the Postgres through the command below on the root folder:

 ```